jasonbuechler/software-hax-etc/removing-kindle-drm.md

+# Removing DRM from Kindle eBooks

 ## Requirements
 Requirements are surprisingly light on necessary technical knowledge!
 Just some simple software but there are some things like **maximum** versions you need to be aware of, or the whole thing blows up.

-The big one to be aware of is if you're using the Kindle desktop software, "DRM can only be removed from KFX format files downloaded with Kindle for PC/Mac 1.26 or earlier." ...according to the DeDRM developer/repo.
+The big one is: if you're using the Kindle desktop software, *"DRM can only be removed from KFX format files downloaded with Kindle for PC/Mac 1.26 or earlier."* ...according to the DeDRM developer/repo.
 Contrastingly, you're going to want the latest version of all the other pieces.
 (DeDRM and Calibre both migrated from python2 to python3 a few years ago, which does mean there are some old versions that aren't compatible.)

 * A desktop computer (mac/pc/linux maybe!)
 * The free/opensource Calibre software (mac/pc/linux)
 * A source for your eBooks:
   * a Kindle with books on it (+ usb cable), or
   * the Kindle-for-PC/Mac software (with downloaded books)
-* Two plugins for Calibre:
+* Two plugins for Calibre (.zip files):
   * the KFX Input plugin
   * the DeDRM for Calibre plugin